ansible-middleware/instruqt/tracks/a4mw-eap-sso/04-a4mw-eap-sso-redeploy/assignment.md

 1. Follow the job execution output up to the end
 2. Note that all tasks should be ok (green) or skip (cyan), except the very last that perform the deployment of the newly downloaded web application.
 3. Also notice how a mostly unchanged execution run much faster than the initial deployment, as it is only verifying the configuration during most the execution.
+Playbooks and collections that only report changes when actual change operations are commited to the target hosts are called **idempotent**; while it is not always possible to implement idempotency in collections, relying on those who are, represents a huge advantage when handling configuration drift.
+That is, because an idempotent collection will only report an _ok/not changed_ outcome when the expected configuration is the one which is defined in the scm repository; and reversely, will report a _changed_ state when commits were applied to the scm repository, thus, raising the trust on the _declared configuration in the scm repository being the single source of truth_ for the configuration of a live system.
+Any changes that wouldn't follow an scm commit, would have to be considered drift: important to account for, and with the added benefit that Ansible will _fix_ the unexpected state pro-actively, applying the expected configuration while reporting the change.
 4. Now click on the **addressbook** tab and hit the ↻ refresh button
-5. You should get an error, because the web application deployment failed (in turn, because it requires an authentication service that is not yet deployed: we will configure the deployment of it in the next challenges)
+5. You should get an error, because the web application deployment failed (in turn, because it requires an authentication service that is not yet deployed: we will configure the deployment of it in the next challenges).

 ✅ Next Challenge